kchaudhu/helidon/examples/microprofile/AngularJS + Helidon MP/employeeentry-AngularJS/README.md

 Enter values for Id, Name and Role and Submit.
 This will send a POST request to the Helidon MP backend developed in the project helidonH2Customized and insert into the H2 database.

+For example, enter the following values in UI :-

+Id :- 21, Name :- Victor Sanchez, Role :- Vice President

 ## Test if record inserted successfully
 ## GET request in the Helidon MP application to test whether new record was inserted successfully.